 Red dog breeds make up some of the most distinctive and beautiful pups on the planet.
 And they include a lot of the cleverest breeds too.
-Red haired dogs were often bred as working companions, as well as taking pride of place in the show ring and in modern pet homes.
+Red haired dogs were often bred as working companions, but many also make great pets.
 Today we are going to take a look at the most popular red dogs, and help you to find the perfect red puppy to fit in with your family.

 Types of Dogs with Red Fur

 There’s no single red dog breed.
 Some breeds are classically associated with red coats.
 But whatever kind of dog you’re looking for, you can probably find one available in red which fits the bill.
 Of course, they all have something in common.
 And that’s the special pigment, pheomelanin, which makes them red.

 Red dog hair can vary widely.
 And not just in shade.
 In some red dogs, the hair color is solid and consistent right along the hair shaft.
 In others, each hair is banded to give a more mottled or varied appearance.
 The length of coat can vary too, from the silky feathers of the spaniels and setters, to the short easy-care coats of the fox red Lab and the Rhodesian Ridgeback.